dobe4ever/FLSolverBot/README.md

+To run the Telegram bot locally in this workspace, use the command:

+`node src/index.js`

 # Overview

 This is a Telegram bot application called "FL Solver Bot" built with Node.js.
 The bot is designed to interact with users on Telegram, currently implementing basic greeting functionality through the `/start` command.
 The project uses the `node-telegram-bot-api` library to handle Telegram Bot API interactions and is configured to run on Replit with environment-based token management.